Atenolol is a beta blocker medicine, used to treat high blood pressure (hypertension) and irregular heartbeats (arrhythmia).

 How to take it

-Atenolol does not usually upset your tummy, so you can take it with or without food.
-It's best to do the same each day.
+Atenolol does not usually upset your stomach, so you can take it with or without food but it's best to do the same each day.

 If you forget to take a dose of atenolol, take it as soon as you remember, unless it's nearly time for your next dose.
-In this case, just leave out the missed dose and take your next dose as normal.
+In this case, just skip the missed dose and take your next dose at the usual time.

 Never take 2 doses at the same time.
 Do not take an extra dose to make up for a forgotten one.